ayushigeorge/100-days-of-dsa-orless/questions.md

 pop2 : pops element from second stack and returns the popped element.
 If second stack is empty, it should return -1.
 # Day 60
 Given a stack, delete the middle element of the stack without using any additional data structure.
+# Day 61
+Given a Queue Q containing N elements.
+The task is to reverse the Queue.
+Your task is to complete the function rev(), that reverses the N elements of the queue.